This feature is part of A Tale of One City

 St. Pauli’s goalkeeper Benedikt Pliquett had an extra agenda.
 After the Freibeuter der Liga’s opening day 3-1 victory over Freiburg, the stopper had been attacked by a group of HSV fans at a train station.
 He was not to be fazed by a particularly harrowing personal setback as he played a storming first-half, quelling the constant bombardment of aerial balls by the HSV players and silencing the considerable menace of Ruud van Nistelrooy.

 Then, after the pyrotechnics exploded at 19:10 to commemorate the year of St. Pauli’s birth, the atmosphere descended into unruliness.
 The police, fully armed with riot gear, entered the stands and made their presence felt with the St. Pauli fans.
-Although the away supporters continued to sing, jump and cheer their team, many became distracted with what was happening in the polished terraces of the Imtech Arena.
+Although the away supporters continued to sing, jump and cheer their team, many became distracted by what was happening in the polished terraces of the Imtech Arena.
 When it did die down after half-time, fans could focus on the actual football being played.
 Then, it happened.

 Gerald Asamoah had met a corner at the back post with a header to put St. Pauli a goal in front.
 The fans in the south stand went absolutely ballistic.
 The rest of the match was unbearably tense for both sides.
 HSV were on the verge of losing to their rivals for the first time in a generation, while St. Pauli were on the precipice of one of the club’s greatest moments.